Bertelsmann Stiftung: Criticism

-In recent years, the Bertelsmann Stiftung has been the subject of public debate.
+The Bertelsmann Stiftung has been the subject of public debate.
 In 2007, Jens Wernicke and Torsten Bultmann published an anthology, entitled "Netzwerk der Macht – Bertelsmann" ("Network of Power – Bertelsmann"), which takes a critical look at the structure and activities of the Bertelsmann Stiftung.
 The book's 30 contributors focused in particular on the foundation's non-profit status and political influence.
 The anthology generated widespread public debate on the Bertelsmann Stiftung.

 Published in 2010, the book "Bertelsmannrepublik Deutschland – eine Stiftung macht Politik" ("Bertelsmann's Republic of Germany: A Foundation Sets Policy") by author and journalist Thomas Schuler gained even greater attention.
 In it, Schuler describes how the Bertelsmann Stiftung seeks to make contact with leading politicians and to advise them.
 He criticized the Bertelsmann Stiftung as being "undemocratic" and lacking in transparency.
 In his opinion, the originally good idea behind the foundation developed into a "distorted world," the basic organization of which he called into question.
 Schuler also criticized German foundation law, which allows foundations such as the Bertelsmann Stiftung to exist at all.
 Peter Rawert, an expert on foundations, noted that the Bertelsmann Stiftung is guaranteed a return on its holdings in the Bertelsmann Group that is probably lower than what could be achieved with a fixed-income investment.
 He also noted that in the United States this would have a negative impact on the foundation's non-profit tax status; moreover, he argued that the situation does not reflect the "standard of efficiency" normally endorsed by the Bertelsmann Stiftung.